pu2clr/Si4825_RADIO_HACK/README.md

 ![Wide band commertial receiver dial](./Images/WIDE_BAND_EXAMPLE_01.jpg)

+Notice on the dial shown in the previous figure that a single SW band covers from 5.9 to 18 MHz.
+This characteristic simplifies, to some extent, the radio design when adding the Shortwave band.
+However, this configuration may make it more difficult to tune stations, especially if the user wants to tune in to a station located among others nearby.

 The circuit below shows the Narrow and Wide Band setup.

 ![About Narrow and Wide band setup](./schematic/si4825_Narrow_and_Wide_Band_Setup.jpg)

 #### Si4825 Band setup Example